jh-hartley/aida-facet-inference/docs/04_technical_reference/04_llm_infrastructure.md

 # LLM Infrastructure

-This document explains the architecture and implementation of the LLM (Large Language Model) infrastructure in the project.
+This document explains the architecture and implementation of the LLM infrastructure in the project.
 It covers the adapter pattern, unified client, provider implementations, configuration, and extensibility.

 ---